The Cyber Chicklet is a mystery device - see how long it takes you to figure out its purpose as you watch the video....

 I have designed a PCB that I call the HID Conglomerate that can perform all the above functions.

-I have been holding off publishing this blog for over a month while waiting the the PCB to arrive.
+I have been holding off publishing this blog for over a month while waiting for the PCB to arrive.

 Unfortunately it has not arrived yet, so I am publishing anyway.
 The PCB was fabricated over a month ago and I paid extra to have it air mailed here.
 Apparently it has been in the air for over a month.
 Canada Post has decided to no longer honor the tracking number systems of other countries, so I can only tell that it left the other country.
 It is taking longer than if I did not pay for faster delivery. (regular mail) This is the second project in a row that is all messed up by slow PCB mail.